-Beth Susan Gersh-Nesic is the director of the New York Arts Exchange, an arts education service which offers tours, lectures and workshops in various venues, including museums, galleries, artists' studios and arts organizations.
+Beth Susan Gersh-Nesic is a former writer for ThoughtCo.
+She is the director of the New York Arts Exchange, an arts education service which offers tours, lectures and workshops in various venues, including museums, galleries, artists' studios and arts organizations.

 Beth has taught art history at Purchase College since 1997 and Mercy College since 1995.
 She also teaches translation from French to English at Manhattanville College.
-In the past, Beth taught at New York University, Simmons College, Rhode Island College and Hartwick College.
+In the past, Beth taught at New York University, Simmons College, Rhode Island College, and Hartwick College.
 Beth has lectured and led art tours through the New York Arts Exchange since 2003.
-In April 2010, Beth will offer a tour of small museums in Paris through Cultural Study Abroad.

 Beth continues to write about and translate Salmon's art criticism in collaboration with Jacqueline Gojard, Professor Emeritus, University of Paris (Sorbonne III) and executor of André Salmon's literary estate.
 You may read their work at the André Salmon website.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.

 We are one of the top-20 largest content publishers on the Internet according to comScore, and reach more than 30% of the U.S. population monthly.

 Our brands collectively have won more than 20 industry awards in the last year alone, and recently Dotdash was named Publisher of the Year by Digiday, a leading industry publication.